Review

 • Use heavier pins when hair is thick, long, or the choreography is high-output.
 Bobby pins alone fail under hard turns and quick changes.

 • Treat gel and high-hold spray as SUPPORT products.
-The core hold still comes from net + pin technique.
+The core hold still comes from net and pin technique.
 No product replaces a well-built bun.

 • Build a non-negotiable baseline: matching elastics, pins, hair net, bun cover, gel, AND high-hold spray.
 Before you add anything decorative, confirm those six basics are in the kit.